St. Elizabeth Technical High School

 St. Elizabeth Technical High School (STETHS) is a co-educational secondary school in Santa Cruz, Saint Elizabeth, Jamaica.
-This year 2021 marks 25 years of STETHS Alumni Association (Inc.) and on 60 years since the inception of our alma mater.
-STETHS Alumni Association USA Inc. was formed and celebrated by STETHS Classes 1961 - 2020 and its President Donovan Wilson.

 History

 The idea of building a Technical secondary school in Santa Cruz was initiated by the 'Santa Cruz Citizen's Association in 1958.
 Various pleas were made to the country's Ministry of Education, in addition to the Kaiser Bauxite Company.
-These authorities soon realized the importance of a technical, skill-based school.
 They later received a ten-thousand-pound grant from the Ministry and twelve acres of land from Kaiser Bauxite to start the project.
 The Minister of Education at the time, Hon.
 F. L. Glasspole, decided that St. Elizabeth Technical High School was to be built with an opening date set in early 1961.
 The first batch of students was chosen before the groundbreaking ceremony.

 Before the school was built, E.G. Roper was appointed principal as of 1 January 1961.
 The school opened with 110 students on 10 October 1961, all housed in one building.
 Under the direction of Mr. Roper, a school choir and sports program were developed.

 The school encountered problems in the early years, such as lack of equipment, insufficient water supply, and insufficient boarding accommodation in the community.
 The members of staff together with Kaiser Bauxite Company contributed twelve thousand pounds to help alleviate the problems.

 In 1962 evening classes commenced with an enrollment of 36 students.
 A year later Kaiser Bauxite Company lent tents and the second intake of students was made possible.
 At the end of the summer term the Workshop, Arts and Craft, Laboratory, and Home Economics blocks were added to the school building.